arbor-sim/arbor/doc/fileformat/nmodl.rst

 .. code:: none

    WHITE_NOISE {
-       SEED = 42
        a b
        c
    }

-The ``SEED`` keyword defines an optional seed value which must be a positive integer.
-This value is useful for testing if one would like to prevent varying results from run to run.
-The seed  value can also be set using the mechansim parameter ``seed``, e.g. ``"my_mech/seed=42"``.
-If the seed value remains unset, the random number generator will be initialized from a stochastic system resource at runtime.
-Arbitrary white noise variables can be declared afterwards (``a, b, c`` in the example above).
-The noise is already appropriately scaled with the numerical time step and can be considered unitless.
+Arbitrary white noise variables can be declared (``a, b, c`` in the example above).
+The noise will be appropriately scaled with the numerical time step and can be considered unitless.
+In order to influence the white noise generation, a seed value can be set at the level of the recipe through the optional member function ``prng_seed()`` (see :ref:`here <pyrecipe>` or :ref:`here <cpprecipe>`).

 If the state is updated by involving at least one of the declared white noise variables the system is considered to be stochastic: